Covid 19 coronavirus: Today's case numbers update from Ministry of Health

 Meanwhile, a Christchurch person who was on Saturday discussed as being under further investigation has now been confirmed as not a case of Covid-19.

-The investigation has been closed, the ministry said.
+The investigation had been closed, the ministry said.

-Yesterday, the Government revealed new rules which would see border workers who refuse weekly or fortnightly Covid-19 tests fined $1000.
+Yesterday, the Government revealed new rules which mean border workers who refuse weekly or fortnightly Covid-19 tests will be fined $1000.

 The new order puts into place the regular testing of workers going forward.